 The law does set a minimum wage in all sectors, which is below the poverty income level.

 Although the government set occupational safety and health standards for employers, those standards were not enforced in the informal sector.

-The total number of labor inspectors was considered adequate to investigate violations of labor law and penalties were sufficient to deter violations.
-Inspections were not adequate, though, to ensure compliance, due, in part, to an inadequate regional distribution of inspectors.
+The total number of labor inspectors was considered adequate to investigate violations of labor law.
+Labor inspectors have the authority to make unannounced inspections and initiate sanctions.
+Inspections, however, were not adequate to ensure compliance, due, in part, to an inadequate regional distribution of inspectors.

-During the year the MLSP labor inspectorate filed complaints against several businesses for forcing employees to work long hours without the rest breaks required by law; nonpayment of salaries, benefits, and overtime; and cutting employees’ vacation.
-Violations in wage and overtime were most common in the textiles, construction, railroads, and retail sectors.
+During the year the Ministry of Labor’s Labor Inspectorate filed complaints against several businesses for forcing employees to work long hours without the rest breaks required by law; nonpayment of salaries, benefits, and overtime; and cutting employees’ vacation.
+Violations in wage and overtime were most common in the textile, construction, railroad, and retail sectors.

 Minimum wage, hours of work, and occupational safety and health standards were not effectively enforced.
+Penalties for violations were commensurate with those of other similar crimes.
 Many employers hired workers without complying with the law, and small retail businesses often required employees to work well beyond legal hourly limits.
 During the year the National Council for Occupational Safety and Health was not fully functional and played only an advisory role.
 While workers have the legal right to remove themselves from situations that endanger their health or safety without jeopardy to their future employment, employers did not always respect this right, reportedly due to the high unemployment rate.

-According to data from the Macedonian Occupational Safety Association, there were 33 workplace fatalities in 2018 and 124 workplace injuries.
-Most of the casualties occurred in the category of Household Activities, which included farming and use of agriculture equipment, followed by the construction sector.
+According to data from the Macedonian Occupational Safety Association, there were 25 workplace fatalities and 153 workplace injuries in 2019.
+Most of the accidents resulting in casualties occurred in the category of household activities, which included farming and use of agricultural equipment, followed by the construction sector.